-Even with long-term use, the slight increase in risk wasn’t found to be statistically significant.
+Even with long-term use, the slight increase in risk was not found to be statistically significant.

 The research on cervical cancer and talcum powder use is limited.
-To date, no research has directly linked the use of talcum powder with higher incidences of cervical cancer.
+In a

 Very little research is available on the relationship between breast cancer and talcum powder.

-However, there’s no mention of any link between talcum powder exposure and breast cancer risk, in this study or any other available literature.
+But there’s no mention of any link between talcum powder exposure and breast cancer risk in this study or any other available literature.

 Research on lung cancer and talcum powder primarily focuses on the increased risk of cancer from inhalation of talc.
-Although most people don’t inhale large amounts of talc, workers who mine talc may be more at risk for talc inhalation.
+Although most people do not inhale large amounts of talc, workers who mine talc may be more at risk for talc inhalation.